kub-berlin/formularprojekt/README.md

 -   the list of strings (rows) in the document
 -   a URI of the official source document
 -   the date of the last revision of that source document
+-   the md5 checksum of the official form file it is based on

 If a row is a heading and has a number or similar (e.g. 1, 1.1, 1.1.2, A, B), please provide that separately (in the JSON files this is called `structure`).